Gabester0/TSCourse-sort/NOTES.md

 Then we uncomment the `outDir` value and assign it a value of `./build`.
 Telling the typescript compiler to put the compiled files in the `build` directory.

 Now we can run `tsc` when we want to compile.
-Or, even better, `tsc --w` to watch all file changes
+Or, even better, `tsc -w` to watch all the files inside the `rootDir` (src) folder.
+Now the compiler will recompile our code on save.